ibm-cloud-docs/mas-ms/support.md

 * To access IBM COS bucket you have to configure Rclone.
 Rclone is the utility via which you can access IBM COS bucket(s) and upload/download the content.

 * To configure Rclone please use steps below.
-You will need the information while configuring Rclone.
+You will need this information while configuring Rclone.

-* A separate Rclone config is needed for each bucket as the access credentials for each bucket is unique.
+* A separate Rclone config is needed for each bucket as the access credentials for each bucket are unique.

 * Some buckets are read-only which means you can only download data from that bucket while some are read/write meaning you can upload and download data.